FedericoStazi/crossword-generator/README.md

 ### Variables

+These are the variables used in the CNF.

 - #### c_i,j,s
 c_i,j,s is true if cell (i,j) contains symbol s. s could be an alphabet letter or '/' if the cell is black.